PRINCIPLES OF TECHNICAL WRITING, PURPOSE OF TECHNICAL REPORTS, PREPARING A DOCUMENTATION PLAN

 defined objective.
 Like a research paper, it starts out with a hypothesis that has led to a proposed

-11. Websites: Most research institutions now have a website, where they present their most upto-date or significant results, describe the institution and its programmes of research, and list its
+course of action and a programme of research designed to test the concept.11.
+Websites: Most research institutions now have a website, where they present their most upto-date or significant results, describe the institution and its programmes of research, and list its

 staff.
 Often there is a list of publications, with some sites offering the possibility of downloading